 Originally from Hungary, Julia studied Marketing and Business Management in Denmark, France and England.
 After working for two years in Hungary and China in various communication positions, she completed her Master degree in Media and Public Relations at Leicester University, where she wrote her dissertation on ageism in the media.
 Dedicated to spreading the word of good causes, Julia joined CEJI in October 2016 as a Communication Officer and having developed the online course on hate speech, she now also works as a Hate Speech Advisor for Facing Facts and for other European projects.
 In addition, she is also the tutor of the online courses on hate speech.

-Joanna Perry is an independent hate crime consultant, research fellow and associate lecturer on hate crime at Birkbeck College, University of London.
-Joanna’s previous roles include Hate Crime Officer at the OSCE Office for Democratic Institutions and Human Rights, criminal justice policy lead at Victim Support UK, and hate crime policy and performance lead at the Crown Prosecution Service.
-She has published on disability hate crime and current challenges in achieving a shared concept of hate crime at the international level among policy makers, civil society, practitioners and scholars.
-Joanna has a Bachelor’s degree in psychology from Bristol University and later gained a graduate diploma in Law from the College of Law, and a Masters in research in law from Birkbeck College.
+Joanna Perry is an independent hate crime consultant, and an associate research fellow at the Institute for Crime and Justice Policy Research at Birkbeck College, University of London.
+Joanna’s previous roles include Hate Crime Officer at the OSCE Office for Democratic Institutions and Human Rights, criminal justice policy lead at Victim Support UK, and hate crime policy and performance lead at the Crown Prosecution Service for England and Wales.
+She has designed and delivered online learning for a range of professionals and published widely on hate crime policy and practice.
+Joanna has degrees in psychology, law and online and distance learning.

 Phil Tubman has been working with e-learning systems for 18 years and has been part of the growth of online education from niche practice into the mainstream.
 Online education has always lowered barriers in terms of access to resources, but combined with learning design it also allows people to learn together which increases diversity and common understanding.
 As well as developing the online courses for CEJI as part of the Facing Facts Online programmes, he is also studying for a PhD on the topic of Social Learning in MOOCs.
 When he is not working with online educational systems, Phil is a keen (although not entirely proficient!) surfer and climber.